Nicki Minaj Feuds With Giuseppe Zanotti: ''What's Good?''

-The rapper has for years worn footwear by the Italian footwear designer, has quoted his name in her lyrics and says he told her she inspired his "Nicki" shoe designs.
-Most of the brand's products bear women's first names.
+The rapper has for years worn footwear by the Italian footwear designer, has quoted his name in her lyrics and says he told her she inspired his "Nicki" shoedesigns.
+Most of the brand's products for women bear female first names.

-Nicki, who does not own trademark rights over her own, has never officially collaborated with Zanotti on a collection and she wants to change that.
+Nicki, who does not own trademark rights over her own, which is part of her stage name, has never officially collaborated with Zanotti on a collection and she wants to change that.
 But she says his reps aren't taking her people's calls.
 Zanotti and his company have not commented.

 Nicki unleashed rants against the designer on Twitter and Instagram Friday, in which she accused him of racism.